eiffel-community/community/GOVERNANCE.md

 Representatives to Eiffel Community Technical Committee are elected by their peers in the Eiffel Community on the basis of merit.

+Information related to conducted and ongoing elections are kept in [ELECTIONS.md](./ELECTIONS.md) document.

 #### Election Rules

 Anyone who is a maintainer of one or more projects hosted by Eiffel Community is eligible to run for a seat in Eiffel Technical Committee or nominate another maintainer as a candidate.